tezizzm/secoda-helm-generic/README.md

 The default setup always deploys the latest Secoda Docker images (`tag:latest`.)
 This may not be optimal behavior for all customers.
 To pin to a specific Secoda version, modify your `values.yaml` file.

-The default `values.yamlo` file sets the version in:
+The default `values.yaml` file sets the version in:
 ```
 # Set the version tag here if you need to pin to a Secoda version instead
 # of tracking "latest"